sugi-lang/sugi/README.md

 # Tutorial

-(The project is evolving quickly.
-This tutorial is a presentation of ideas and does not work yet.)
+The project is evolving quickly.
+This tutorial is a presentation of ideas and is not ready for use.

 Lets create a hello world program.